entangled/entangled.github.io/docs/index.md

 ```

 ## Basic Use

+> "A critical aspect of a programming language is the means it provides
+for using names to refer to computational objects."
+[Abelson, Sussman & Sussman - SICP](https://mitpress.mit.edu/sites/default/files/sicp/index.html)

 Run the `entangled watch` daemon in the root of your project folder.
 By default all Markdown files are monitored for fenced code blocks like so: